rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 {{< accordion title="Can I rename my volumes after they are created?" col="in" href="accordion20" >}}

 Yes.
-Using the API, you can rename an existing volume using the cinder rename command to update the display-name of the volume.
+Using the Cloud Control Panel you can rename an existing volume.
+You may also change the name of a volume with the API by using the cinder rename command to update the display-name of the volume.
 {{< /accordion >}}

 {{< accordion title="My snapshot seems to be taking a long time.
 Is it possible to check the status of a snapshot?" col="in" href="accordion26" >}}

 Yes.
-Using the API, you can query the progress of a snapshot creation using the snapshot-show command.
-The percentage complete value shows up under the ``os-extended-snapshot-attributes:progress`` property.
+The Cloud Control Panel will provide a percentage the the snapshot's status.
+Additionally, using the API, you can query the progress of a snapshot creation using the ``snapshot-show`` command.
+The percentage complete value shows up under the os-extended-snapshot-attributes:progress property.
 {{< /accordion >}}

 {{< accordion title="Can I use Cloud Backup to backup my Cloud Block Storage volumes?" col="in" href="accordion21" >}}